gbprod/substitute.nvim/README.md

 [![Integration](https://github.com/gbprod/substitute.nvim/actions/workflows/integration.yml/badge.svg)](https://github.com/gbprod/substitute.nvim/actions/workflows/integration.yml)

-`substitute.nvim` aim is to provide new operator motions to make it very easy to perform quick substitutions.
+`substitute.nvim` aim is to provide new operator motions to make it very easy to perform quick substitutions and exchange.

-If you are familiar with [svermeulen/vim-subversive](https://github.com/svermeulen/vim-subversive), this plugin does almost the same but rewritten in `lua` (and I hope this will be more maintainable, readable and efficient).
+If you are familiar with [svermeulen/vim-subversive](https://github.com/svermeulen/vim-subversive) and [tommcdo/vim-exchange](https://github.com/tommcdo/vim-exchange), this plugin does almost the same but rewritten in `lua` (and I hope this will be more maintainable, readable and efficient).

 This is a beta version, expect bugs ;) (but I use it daily).